Sean1708/uniplot/README.rst

 uniplot
 =======

-uniplot is simple utility which aims to unify plotting.
-The issue with modern plotting programs such as EasyPlot and Origin (apart from the fact you have to pay for them D:) is that they all use a different format to represent their plots, meaning you have to have all the programs installed on your computer to use these plots (an even bigger issue since these plots never seem to be exportable to images).
+``uniplot`` is simple utility which aims to unify plotting.
+The issue with modern plotting programs such as EasyPlot and Origin (apart from the fact you have to pay for them D:) is that they all use a different format to represent their plots, meaning you have to have all the programs installed on your computer to use these plots (an even bigger issue since these plots never seem to be exportable to images). ``uniplot`` aims to seperate the plot data from the data representation so that any file format can be used (as long as a parser exists) and you can even write your graphs by hand if you wish.

-uniplot is written in Python meaning it's cross-platform and easy to install. uniplot uses a simple, human-readable data serialisation format called `Hip`_ and was designed so that users can modify (or even write from scratch) the file themselves.
+uniplot is written in Python meaning it's cross-platform, easy to install and will always be free (both as in speech and as in beer).

 .. _`Hip`: https://github.com/mario-deluna/Hip